 However, depending on the size of the company, there are many barriers to creating innovative products.
 First, CPG companies are risk-averse.
 They usually have a large portfolio of products to consider when adding to a line, and it’s very expensive and time-consuming to dive into something new.

 Companies want to see how a trend maintains before jumping in.
 Some companies don’t even consider following a new trend until an innovative competitor starts to hurt their business.
 By then, it could be too late for them to enter and make a big splash

-The second barrier to innovation is CPG companies are not very agile.
+The second barrier to CPG innovation is that CPG companies are not very agile.
 When the company feels safe to start innovating, the project can move through R&D, marketing, corporate strategy, sales, and possibly even international teams before coming to fruition as a product.
 Despite this massive collaborative effort, getting an innovative product to shelves can take 18 months or more.

 A year and a half after the peak of a trend, consumers have already given their loyalty to the original innovators, or the trend has passed.
 That’s why we see so many CPG companies innovate through acquisition.
 When the window of time has closed, large CPG companies can try to purchase those small, innovative brands to add to their portfolio.

 It’s unrealistic for companies in the CPG industry to simply acquire any and all small innovators that chip away at market share.
 So what can these companies do to keep launching innovative products that consumers love?

 The equation is clear.
 Risk aversion + extended timelines = out of touch products.
 So how do we solve for innovative products consumers love?